Euler-Heisenberg waves propagating in a magnetic background

 \section{The phase velocity of the EM wave in a flowing magnetic background}

 Another interesting situation is when the background is not still but moving with constant velocity; it can be considered as a plasma model, for instance.
-This situation is obtained by performing a Lorentz transformation on the NLED effective metric.
-Performing a Lorentz boost of velocity $\beta_L$ in the $z-$direction $\Lambda_{z}$, on the effective metric, $\Lambda_{z} g_{\rm eff} \Lambda_{z}^T$, we obtain the components of the transformed metric, that we denote with a prime $g'^{\rm{eff}}_{\mu\nu}$,

-where $\gamma^{-2} = 1- \beta_{L}^2$.
-By comparing effective metrics (\ref{mefectivaB}) and (\ref{metricaeffTL}) it can be seen that the Lorentz transformation mixes the components of the effective metric (\ref{mefectivaB}), such that $g'^{\rm{eff}}_{t z}$ does not vanish, and velocities in the $x$ and $y$ directions arise in addition to the $z$ component; we shall consider only the propagation in the $z$ direction.
-We recover the effective metric (\ref{mefectivaB}) when $\beta_L =0, \quad \gamma =1$.
-Writing the phase velocity from Eq. (\ref{beta}) we have
+Any effective metric can be considered as a moving medium, as we show in what follows, as long as the effective metric be nondiagonal.
+For the case we have studied this means that the metric component $g^{\rm{eff}}_{ tz}$ be nonvanishing.
+This we achieve by performing a Lorentz transformation on the NLED effective metric.